Frequently Asked Questions

 This information is also on the Announcements page of the Travel Midwest site.
 Every effort will be made to ensure that the Travel Midwest site is compatible with new wireless devices.

-20. I thought I signed up for the Traffic Alert System, but I am not receiving anything.
+19. I thought I signed up for the Alerts System, but I am not receiving anything.
 What should I do?

 In the Chicago area, you can report potholes on interstates including toll roads by calling the *999 Cellular Express Line.
 For other roadways, report potholes on expressways and state owned roads to the state DOT.
 Pothole reports for local roads under municipal jurisdiction should be reported to the applicable municipal public works department.